 Happy Hour and the Pandemic

 The pandemic had the potential to end the Happy Hour tradition.
-But, while cocktail culture was taking a new form, especially as people became more health-conscious and wary of the perils of alcohol, the Happy Hour concept was keeping strong, evolving to accommodate the new way of thinking.
+But, while cocktail culture was taking a new form, especially as people become more health-conscious and wary of the perils of alcohol, the Happy Hour concept was kept strong, evolving to accommodate the new way of thinking.
 Mocktails, conservative drinking, and a more hands-on approach, like working teambuilding into the mix, kept Happy Hour an office staple.

 And then came 2020.

 Fortunately for us, the pandemic happened when the virtual world was alive and well.
 The tech was already there, and it has been catapulted into our everyday lives, allowing us to stay connected even when we are apart.
 Happy Hour is no different.

 Happy Hour can continue to thrive in a remote world.
 Rockoly has taken it a step further, offering not only a regular virtual Happy Hour but a surprise virtual Happy Hour — complete with mixology workshops and cocktail creations, with the ingredients delivered upfront.

 Generally, people love a surprise, especially when it offers fun downtime with a twist.
 But, taking Happy Hour to the next level, a surprise virtual Happy Hour is a great team-building option that can boost morale and encourage connection.
 In addition, getting a trained mixologist to guide the process adds an element of adventure, and employees learn something while they are at it.

 Mixology is a term used in cocktail culture.
 It is the art of mixing the perfect combination of spirits and flavors to create bespoke mixed drinks to suit every taste.
 It’s a lot more complex than simple bartending.

 A mixologist studies the history of spirits and drink mixing and is a connoisseur of specialized ingredients and garnishes.
 They specialize in traditional cocktails, create their own recipes, and keep up with trends and local culture.